ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

    - **Facebook application secret** - The app secret for the Facebook application that you obtained in Step 5.
    - **Facebook webhooks verify token** - The verify token that you created in Step 5.
    - **AAD application ID** - The application ID for the Azure Active Directory app that you created in Step 2
-   - **AAD application secret** - The value for the APISecretKey secret that you obtained in Step 2.
+   - **AAD application secret** - The value for the APISecretKey secret that you created in Step 4.
-   - **AAD application Uri** - The Azure app service URL for Facebook connector app; for example https://fbconnector.azurewebsites.net.
+   - **AAD application Uri** - The AAD application Uri obtained in Step 2; for example, https://microsoft.onmicrosoft.com/2688yu6n-12q3-23we-e3ee-121111123213.
-   - **App insights instrumentation key** - The APPINSIGHTS_INSTRUMENTATIONKEY setting that you obtained in Step 4.
+   - **App insights instrumentation key** - Leave this box blank.

 5. Click **Save** to save the connector settings.